 This article covers the following topics:

-- Screencast on how to export your source list to Google Docs
+- Brief tutorial on how to export your source list to Google Docs or Word Online

 - Formatting your source list